Winter Fundraising Ideas To Heat Up Your Campaigns

 3. Virtual movie night

-If gaming is not something your audience is into, you could turn to another common family activity, movies!
+If gaming is not something your audience is into, you could turn to another everyday family activity: movies!

 Hosting a virtual fundraising movie night is quite similar to a game night:

-- Select a movie that you want to show.
-This could be a traditional holiday movie or even a movie that your nonprofit might have created, like “Fundamental” by the Global Fund for Women.
-You could even conduct a survey to know what people would like to see.
+• Select a movie that you want to show.
+This could be a traditional holiday movie or a movie your nonprofit might have created, like “Fundamental” by the Global Fund for Women.
+You could even survey to find out what people would like to see.

 With CallHub, you can automate the whole process over text.
 Learn more about setting up text surveys here.